 Not always true.
 This statement is not substantiated.

-We thank the reviewer for addressing this point.
-The reviewer is correct regarding the fact the AIC is not always better than BIC.
-We were vague about the point we were trying to make here and have adjusted our language accordingly (lines …).
-We were attempting to communicate that we performed model recovery analysis with both AIC and BIC and in this specific case, with this specific experiment and these specific models, AIC distinguished the between models better than BIC.
+The reviewer is correct in their assertion that AIC is not always better than BIC.
+We now realize were vague about the point we were trying to make here and have adjusted our language accordingly (lines …).
+We were attempting to communicate that we performed model recovery analysis with both AIC and BIC and in this specific case, with this specific experiment and these specific models, AIC did a better job than BIC of discriminating the models.
 We believe the adjustments made to this section now communicate our point more clearly.

 This seems incorrect.
 While the authors have made the point regarding the slow dynamics of the use-dependent process in their S+U model, they fail to explain why the sensitivity to previous motor output (F parameter in eq.
 5) will not be affected by variable targets.